Some believed that Jesus was (or is) the Messiah, but what exactly does this title mean?

 4) The Suffering Servant: There are four so-called ‘servant songs’ in the Book of Isaiah, e.g. chapter 53, that describe an agent of God, i.e. a messiah, who suffers on behalf of his people.
 Christianity saw parallels with the life of Jesus in these songs and so has cast him in this mould.

 Jesus is called the ‘Christ’, which is the Greek term for ‘messiah’, but interestingly, Jesus did not speak of himself in such terms.
-In fact, the first three images above were presented to Jesus as options in the story of his tempting in the wilderness by ‘Satan,’ and Jesus firmly rejected them.
+In fact, the first three images above were presented to Jesus as options in the story of him being tempting in the wilderness by ‘Satan,’ and Jesus firmly rejected them.
 Insofar as the messianic expectation of the Jewish people is concerned, Jesus did not consider himself as the one who was expected.
 The best that can be offered is that, if Jesus was an agent of God, he completely redefined what the role of this agent was to be.
 It certainly was not that of a saviour of the chosen people of Israel as suggested in the Hebrew Scriptures, and nor was it, I believe, the role of a saviour of individual souls.

 I’m afraid that those who were waiting for a messiah will have to go on waiting, but having said this, I also believe that such people are waiting for the wrong thing.
 That which is needed has already been given, and modelled by Jesus of Nazareth.